 The Shape of a Decanter

 For wines, the best decanter to use is the circular ones as it allows the air inside to move freely and do its job.
-It should have a wide neck to allow more air at the least possible time.
+It should have a wide neck of the bottle to allow more air at the least possible time.
 A good decanter should have done its job of aerating the wine, softening the tannins, releasing the aromas, and separating the sediments from the wine in an hour or less.
-Other wine experts, though, prefer to decant for at least 2 hours.
-A shorter neck and a large bowl also help the decanter to achieve its purpose in a shorter time.
+Other wine experts, though, prefer to decant wine for at least 2 hours.
+A shorter neck of the bottle and a large bowl also help the decanter to achieve its purpose in a shorter time.

 It is good to note that the type of red wine might also influence the shape of the decanter that you need.
 For light-bodied red, rose, and white wines, a small decanter is enough.
 Even a small air space would do to suffice the need to aerate the wine.
 Light-bodied wines include Pinot Noir and Beaujolais.
 These wines are good after a few minutes of decanting.

 For medium-bodied wines, a medium decanter is needed so there is more surface area for the air to move.
 The medium decanter can be used to serve Merlot, Sangiovese, Dolcetti, and Grenache.

 For full-bodied wines like Cabernet Sauvignon, Petite Sirah, and Tannat, a large-bowled decanter will provide more surface area for the aeration.
 These wines take at least 1 hour.